peterbraden/node-opencv/publish-binaries.md

 click in `encrypt tool`, there enter the values in the input field and click encrypt.
 Same as with Travis we then need to substitute the newly generated values for the old ones.

-Detaild instructions can be found here: http://www.appveyor.com/docs/build-configuration#secure-variables
+Detailed instructions can be found here: http://www.appveyor.com/docs/build-configuration#secure-variables

+### OSX binaries

+Since Travis does not support config file for multiple OSs we need to create a new branch that contains a slightly different version of the .travis.yml file to compile for OSX.
+The branch needs to be called `osx-binaries` and be based of `master` once the pre-compiled binaries PR has been merged in.